ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 I have the wheels attached to the bike prior to installing the calipers.

-<blockquote><mark>Heads Up:</mark> Do not connect the brake hoses with the shifters until you verified the Di2 setup is working fine.</blockquote>
+> ==Heads Up:== Do not connect the brake hoses with the shifters until you verified the Di2 setup is working fine.

 ### Tools